cloudmesh/classes/docs/source/assignments.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

     Hardware:
-        Identify a suitable hardware enviornment that works for you to conduct the assignments.
-Firts you must have access to a sufficiently powerful computer.
+        Identify a suitable hardware environment that works for you to conduct the assignments.
+First you must have access to a sufficiently powerful computer.
 This could be your Laptop or Desktop, or you could get access to machines at IU's computer labs or virtual machines.

     Setup Python:
-        Next you will need to setup Python on the machin or verify if python works.
+        Next you will need to setup Python on the machine or verify if python works.
 We recommend that you use python 2.7 and *NOT* python 3.
 We recommend that you follow the instructions from python.org and use virtualenv.
-As editor we recommend you use Pycharm or Emacs.
+As editor we recommend you use PyCharm or Emacs.

     Alternative:
         Optionally you can use canopy for some of the simpler